 Welcome to the Under the Microscope submissions page.
 Below is where you submit your excerpt to be publicly critiqued for free.
 You stay anonymous throughout the post.

 Please submit the first 500 words of your story (that you personally wrote).
 It’s important that it’s the beginning of the story so that I’m not missing any information that’s important.
 Please include a space in between each paragraph.
+It’s important that it begins at the beginning of chapter one and not a prologue.

 Regarding a timeline, I don’t have a set schedule yet for UtM, so it could be a few weeks until your post is up.